 - Counterparty risk

 - Liquidity risks

-The other limitation is that simple VAR assumes that averages such as volatility, correlation and so on are fixed over the time period analysed.
-While in real market situations these variables are changing all of the time and have more complex outcomes that simple normal curves.
+The other limitation is that simple VAR assumes that averages such as volatility, correlation and so on are fixed over the time period analyzed.
+While in real market situations these variables are changing all of the time and have more complex outcomes than simple normal curves.
 Of course there are plenty of extensions to VAR that work around these problems.

 Weekends and Holidays

 It’s often assumed that when the market is closed there’s zero volatility.
-But in reality this isn’t quite true.
+But this isn’t quite true.